linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ?>
 ```

-This PHP script checks the session for the approval status and returns it as a JSON response.
+Here, I’ve added an error check to handle cases where the approval status might be missing from the session and return a meaningful error message.

 ---

-### **Step 2: Bash Script for SSH Login Handling**
+### **Step 2: Bash Script for SSH Login Handling with Error Capturing**

-This Bash script will interact with the PHP web service to check the approval status.
-If approved, it will prompt for an OTP to finalize the login.

 #### **Create `ssh_approval.sh`:**